ilkkamtk/web-ohjelmoinnin-perusteet/JS-recap1.md

     - Scores between 88 and 100 receive a grade of 5.
     - Print the result on the HTML document.
     - 3p
-5. Make a new version of assignment 2.
-The number game should continue until the user guesses the number correctly.
-   Notify the user if the guess is too high or too low.
-After the user guesses right, prompt if the user wants to play again.
-    - 3p
-6. Write a program that prompts the user to enter a positive integer and calculates the sum of all the natural numbers up to and including that integer using a for loop.
+5. Write a program that prompts the user to enter a positive integer and calculates the sum of all the natural numbers up to and including that integer using a for loop.
 The program should display the sum on the HTML document.
     - Natural numbers are positive integers used for counting and representing quantities.
 Let's consider the example of the number 5.
 When the user enters 5, the program will calculate the sum of all the natural